bpgs/MySQLiteCMS/README.md

 ## Changes 20.06.2019

+Version 3.1.0

+The main improvement is the improvement of the Non-WYSIWYG-Editor

 * New: \static\js\admin.js; from 2.0.4 but with some changes
 * Changed: \static\css\style_admin.css; CSS Code for the Editor-Buttons
 * Changed: \cms\templates\admin\main.tpl; include admin.js
 * Changed: \cms\templates\admin\subtemplates\edit.inc.tpl; reaction for the Buttons

-The main improvement is the improvement of the Non-WYSIWYG-Editor

-## Changes 20.06.2019

-* \cms\lang\german.admin.lang.php; corrections of misspelled items
+* Changed: \cms\lang\german.admin.lang.php; corrections of misspelled items

 ## Changes 21.06.2019

+Version 3.2.0

 New items for backup and submenu: